foam-framework/foam/tutorial/1-concepts.md

 Listeners are called like methods, but they have some special features.

-The most basic is that they always have `this` bound properly, avoiding Javascript's worst wart.
-That way you can pass them as event handlers without having to bind manually.
+The most basic is that they always have `this` bound properly, making it easy to pass them as event handlers without having to bind manually.

 For more details, see the [appendix]({{ site.baseurl }}/tutorial/8-appendix).